 As the franchise development manager for Ben & Jerry’s, Eric Thomas said, “You really can change the world through ice cream.”
 One cool scoop at a time.

 Harvard Business School professor Gerald Zaltman says that 95 percent of our purchase making decisions take place in the subconscious mind, a place where emotions are king.
 Activating an emotional connection can be very beneficial, but you will not connect with everyone.
-You must clearly understand your customers’ needs and wants to connect at this level.
-If you connect, the risk will be well worth the effort.
+You must clearly understand your customers’ needs and wants to communicate at this level.
+If you join, the risk will be well worth the effort.
 If you don’t, you’ll have egg on your face.

 Pepsi’s Kendall Jenner protest commercial was a great example.
 Somehow, the public couldn’t buy the concept that Jenner could stop hatred and tension with a can of carbonated sugar.

-As the iconic David Ogilvy said, “You can’t bore people into buying you product, you can only interest them into buying it.”
+As the iconic David Ogilvy said, “You can’t bore people into buying your product, you can only interest them into buying it.”
 There needs to be a level of fun and fascination to keep customers engaged with the brand.

 Can you think of a cool brand that isn’t fun in one way or another?
 I can’t.

 ‘Sexy’ doesn’t fit easily onto the Cool Brand Wheel, but it can be a powerful branding tool.
 Sexy is a primal instinct: a sensual attraction, excitement, or even ecstasy.
 ‘Sexy’ branding can be a risky business.